AlacrisIO/legicash-facts/demo.md

 For the M1 demo, we can stub most of them, and here are those we believe are really essential:

-* Payment Flow (It's the whole point)
+  1. Enter Settlement Flow / Account Creation (Necessary)
-* Enter Settlement Flow / Account Creation (Necessary)
+  2. Payment Flow (It's the whole point)
-* Adversarial Exit Flow (Must illustrate interactive proof)
+  3. Adversarial Exit Flow (Must illustrate interactive proof)

 These are necessary for the M2 Feature Complete release:
-* Cross-Facilitator Settlement Flow (necessary to scale multi-side-chains)
+  4. Cross-Facilitator Settlement Flow (necessary to scale multi-side-chains)
-* Exit Settlement Flow (necessary for practical use of facilitators)
+  5. Exit Settlement Flow (necessary for practical use of facilitators)
-* Facilitator Invalidation Flow (necessary for security)
+  6. Facilitator Invalidation Flow (necessary for security)
-* Involuntary Transfer Assignment Flow (necessary for security that scales and is fair)
+  7. Involuntary Transfer Assignment Flow (necessary for security that scales and is fair)
-* Mass Transfers (necessary for security that scales)
+  8. Mass Transfers (necessary for security that scales)

 Smaller flows necessary for M2:
-* Create Facilitator (very incomplete version for M1)
+  9. Create Facilitator (very incomplete version for M1)
-* Update facilitator sidechain state + pay penalties (partial for M1)
+  10. Update facilitator sidechain state + pay penalties (partial for M1)
-* Close facilitator (necessary for facilitators to get their money back)
+  11. Close facilitator (necessary for facilitators to get their money back)
-* Activate account (stub for M1?)
+  12. Activate account (stub for M1?)
-* Denounce facilitator (both minor and major violations, no double jeopardy)
+  13. Denounce facilitator (both minor and major violations, no double jeopardy)

 ### Payment Flow